 The periodic inventory system is a method of locating inventory by taking the actual physical count (or measurement or weight) of all inventory items on a particular date at which the inventory is required.
-Usually, at the end of the financial year, there is a physical count of the stock, after which the record is adjusted and updated accordingly.
+Usually, at the end of the financial year, there is a physical count of the 79 | P a g e stock, after which the record is adjusted and updated accordingly.
 It is because of the actual physical calculation that the system is also called a physical inventory system.